 Arista Networks, Inc., v.
 Cisco Systems, Inc.

-Supporting expert Dr. Fiona Scott Morton, Theodore Nierenberg Professor of Economics at Yale School of Management, Bates White worked on behalf of Arista to evaluate the effect of Cisco’s alleged conduct on the Ethernet switch market.
-The analysis evaluated the impact of Cisco’s copyright lawsuit and associated industry communications on the industry and consumers of Ethernet switches, assessed the impact of these actions on Arista’s sales, and calculated associated damages to Arista.
+Supporting expert Dr. Fiona Scott Morton, Theodore Nierenberg Professor of Economics at Yale School of Management, Bates White worked on behalf of Arista to evaluate the effect of Cisco’s conduct on the Ethernet switch market.
+The analysis evaluated the impact of Cisco’s copyright lawsuit and associated industry communications on the industry and consumers of Ethernet switches, assessed the impact of these actions on Arista’s sales, and calculated damages to Arista.
 Bates White supported Dr. Scott Morton’s expert report and deposition testimony and assisted lawyers in responding to several legal motions related to the economics testimony.